This program is made possible with a generous donation from J. Michael and Alice Smith in honor of Sara Halpern

 Application Instructions

-Complete applications, to be submitted through Interfolio, include:
+Complete applications, to be submitted through this form, include:

-• • a two-page cover letter including 1) a description of current research and publications, 2) a statement about why you would like to participate in this mentorship program, and 3) (optional) a list of up to three more senior scholars in Jewish Studies who might serve as mentors.
-They need not be in the same subfield as the applicant.*
+• a two-page cover letter including 1) a description of current research and publications, 2) a statement about why you would like to participate in this specific mentorship program, and 3) an

 * Please do not contact potential mentors.
 The program’s steering committee will reach out to these mentors and often looks for matches beyond the suggestions it receives.